The twist-three distribution $e^q(x,k_\perp)$ in a light-front model: Results

 Furthermore, we assume the same width for the $k_\perp$-distributions of the gluon with positive and negative helicity, i.e.

 and we take $a_4$ along with the width $a_3$ for the $3q$ state as additional free parameters.
-The fitted values of the coefficients of the leading-twist and next-to-leading-twist DAs are shown in Table~\ref{Tab1}, in comparison with the values obtained from QCD sum rules and lattice calculations in the chiral limit.
+The fitted values of the coefficients of the leading-twist and next-to-leading-twist DAs are shown in Table~\ref{Tab1}, in comparison with the values obtained from QCD sum rules in the chiral limit and lattice calculations.
 For the quark and gluon mass we obtain

 For the widths, the fit results are